Henry McMahon

-Sir Vincent Arthur Henry McMahon (28 November 1862 – 29 December 1949) was a British Indian Army officer and diplomat who served as Foreign Secretary in the Government of India from 1911 to 1915 and as High Commissioner in Egypt from 1915 to 1917.
+Lieutenant Colonel Sir Vincent Arthur Henry McMahon (28 November 1862 – 29 December 1949) was a British Indian Army officer and diplomat who served as Foreign Secretary in the Government of India from 1911 to 1915 and as High Commissioner in Egypt from 1915 to 1917.
 As the Foreign Secretary McMahon conducted the tripartite negotiations between Tibet, China and Britain that led to the Simla Convention.
 Even though China did not in the end sign the Convention, the agreement governed the British relations with Tibet till 1947.
 In Egypt, McMahon was best known for the McMahon-Hussein Correspondence with Hussein bin Ali, Sharif of Mecca, and the Declaration to the Seven in response to a memorandum written by seven notable Syrians.
 After the Sykes-Picot Agreement was published by the Bolshevik Russian government in November 1917, McMahon resigned.
 He also features prominently in Seven Pillars of Wisdom, T.E.
 Lawrence's account of the Arab Revolt against the Ottoman Empire during World War I.

 Early life

-McMahon was the son of Charles Alexander McMahon, a geologist and Commissioner of both Lahore and Hisar in Punjab, India, and who, like his father, Captain Alexander McMahon, had been an officer with the East India Company.
+McMahon was the son of Lieutenant-General Charles Alexander McMahon, FRS, FGS (1830–1904), a geologist and Commissioner of both Lahore and Hisar in Punjab, India, and who, like his father, Captain Alexander McMahon (born 1791, Kilrea, County Londonderry, Ireland), had been an officer with the East India Company.

 He was educated in England at Haileybury College, the recently founded successor of the East India Company College.
 When he joined the school, his father had an address in Exeter.
 He then proceeded to the Royal Military College, Sandhurst.